 I’m using Samsung Galaxy Ace GT-S5830.
-More than an hour ago, Samsung-Kies prompted me to install a firmware update.
+An hour ago, Samsung-Kies prompted me to install a firmware update.
 It downloaded the required files and then proceeded to the actual upgrade.
 Now, since an hour, I’m getting 0% progress on the “Firmware update in progress…” screen.
-It obviously says not to disconnect the phone.
-The phone shows “Downloading…” It’s been like this since an hour.
-I don’t want to brick my phone by pulling the USB cable off.
-Please suggest something.
+Why has my Android firmware upgrade been stuck at 0% for an hour?

-Your Android phone can be frozen for various reasons.
-If your smartphone is unexpectedly stuck at the firmware update screen, you’re not alone in this.
-This issue is genuinely regular among Android users.
+If your Android is stuck on finishing system update screen, you’re not alone in this situation since this issue is genuinely regular among Android users.
 However, more trouble is when you can’t understand the reasons that may have caused this issue.
-In any case, fortunately, this problem can, without much of a stretch, be settled by following basic steps.
+In any case, fortunately, this problem can, without much of a stretch, be settled by following solutions.

 The estimated duration of the firmware update process is 30 minutes.
 Nonetheless, this relies upon the speed of your internet and at what stage you are at of the update.